bholben/Sublime-Packages-User-Folder/README.md

 # Sublime Packages User Folder

 This is the User directory under my Sublime Text 3 Packages area.
+I'm using a MacBook Air.
+Some of these packages and options may not work on other systems.

 ## Key Files of Note